18 Aug 2023

 An outline of the process

-Speaking from experience, it’s really helpful for us if you include a timeline and outline for your procurement process within the RFP.
-Responses to RFPs can take up to 5 different team members’ skill sets to formulate a complete proposal so it sets us off on the right foot when we know what to expect and when as part of the process.
+Speaking from experience, it’s really helpful for us if you include a timeline and outline for your procurement process within your brief.
+Responses to briefs or RFPs can take up to 5 different team members’ skill sets to formulate a complete proposal so it sets us off on the right foot when we know what to expect and when as part of the process.

 What to include: